 The Properties Panel

 This is a vital piece so let's cover it:

 - There are four ways to open the Properties panel; right-clicking on the entry in the sidebar, right-clicking on the push-pin icon, the Edit Menu, and the keyboard combo Alt-Enter when the entry's highlighted.

-- If you want to change or get rid of the push-pin icon, click on the button on the top-right of the Properties panel.
+- If you want to change, add or get rid of the entry's push-pin icon, click on the button on the top-right of the Properties panel.

 - To re-size the on-screen text, go to the 'Style/Color' panel, adjust the 'Scale'.
 To get rid of the text, just scale it down to 0.
 You can change the size of the icon below it.

 You may not want to use a title at each location, depending upon the type of presentation you're making.
 The problem is that Google Earth places them right in the middle of the screen as you're zeroing in on the spot from high above, only getting out of the way at the very last moment, so it's quite distracting from the pleasurable overhead view.
 Likewise, they suddenly pop up as you're flying by on a short jaunt, again distracting the viewer.
 For this project, I decided the locations are easy enough to look up via thumbnail in the database if someone wants more info, so I axed them.